-Spinal injuries like a slipped disc or pelvic injury can also cause significant amounts of lower back pain or any activity that pinches the nerves around your spinal cord.
-These injuries can be fairly minor or severe in nature, and are usually determined by the event that precipitated the accident.
+Spinal injuries, like a slipped disc or pelvic injury, or any activity that pinches the sciatic nerve around your spinal cord can also cause significant amounts of lower back pain.
+These injuries can be fairly minor or severe in nature and are usually determined by the event that precipitated the accident.

 In rare cases, it can be possible for spinal injuries to remain undetected, only causing intermittent lower back pain that can be mistakenly attributed to constipation.
 In these situations, the patient’s self-awareness about their body and the schedule of their regular checkups is crucial to catch any spinal injuries and prevent them from becoming a bigger problem.